About me

 I bring my joy for birding, painting, Bayesian inference, and outdoor adventure into my research as much as possible, though I have yet to figure out a way of incorporating my enthusiasm for sourdough baking.

-In Summer 2021 I completed my PhD at the University of British Columbia with Dr. Kai Chan.
+From 2021-2024 I was a Gund Postdoctoral Associate a at the University of Vermont, where I worked with Rachelle Gould and Brian Beckage.
+I completed my PhD in Summer 2021 at the University of British Columbia with Dr. Kai Chan.
 Before coming to UBC, I received a BA from Harvard University in Environmental Science and Public Policy.

 Does thinking through relationships help us build solutions towards sustainability?
 We use worked examples from psychology to ecology to show that the answer is yes.
 Free paper.
 Twitter thread summary.